|

-Approved by the Florida Board of Acupuncture to meet the continuing education requirement of Acupuncture Physicians for biennial licensure.
+Florida Board of Acupuncture to meet the continuing education requirement of Acupuncture Physicians for biennial licensure and the NCCAOM for re-certification.

 As a condition of the biennial renewal of a license, each licensee shall complete a minimum of 30 credit hours per biennium of continuing education that meets the requirements of Section 457.107, Florida Statutes.

-Medical Errors for Acupuncture and Western Medicine Health Care Practitioners (2 CEUs)
+Medical Errors for Acupuncture Physicians (2 CEUs/3 PDAs)

-Credits: 2 CEU (Continuing Education Units) for CEU licensure
+Credits: 2 CEU (Continuing Education Units) for Florida re-licensure, 3 PDAs for NCCAOM re-certification

 The course cites research into medical errors and best policy and procedure to prevent them in the Western medical system.
 It reviews contraindications and cautions for combining pharmaceutical and herbal medicine (and supplements), as well as for needle points in the practice of Acupuncture and Oriental medicine.